-A judge posed unanswerable questions to a 15-year-old witness to intimidate her and stated in open court that an attorney was unethical and dishonest.
-Inquiry Concerning Judge Howard R. Broadman (1999) 48 Cal.4th CJP Supp.
+A judge posed unanswerable questions to a 15-year-old witness to intimidate her and publicly labeled an attorney as unethical and dishonest.
+Inquiry Concerning judge Howard R. Broadman (1999) 48 Cal.4th CJP Supp.
 67, 78, 82.

-A judge used profanity, made a vulgar gesture, and threatened retaliation toward counsel.
-Com.
-On Jud.
-Performance, Public Admonishment of Judge Alexander H. Williams, III (1997) p.
-3.
+A judge threatened to impose excessive sanctions against a plaintiff and made racist comments against a litigant.
+Com. on Jud.
+Performance, Public Admonishment of Judge James M. Brooks (2006) pp. 1-2.